GlitchEnzo/NuGetForUnity/README.md

 # Advanced settings

-## Disabel automatic referencing of assemblies
+## Disable automatic referencing of assemblies

 To disable the automatic referenceing of assemblies of a NuGet package you can sett the `autoReferenced` attribute of a package inside the `packages.config` to `false`. _Currently this setting is not available from UI._